Colorado Springs Planned Parenthood shooting: Perpetrator

 The New York Times also reported that "[a] number of people who knew Mr. Dear said he was a staunch abortion opponent," that "[o]ne person who spoke with him extensively about his religious views said [that] Mr. Dear [...] had praised people who attacked abortion providers, saying they were doing 'God's work,'" and that "[i]n 2009, [...]
 Mr. Dear described as 'heroes' members of the Army of God, a loosely organized group of anti-abortion extremists that has claimed responsibility for a number of killings and bombings."

 Dear's former wife said he was deeply religious, but conflicted, and that he likely targeted the clinic because of its abortion-related activities.

+In 2004, his father, Robert Lewis Dear Sr., a World War II navy veteran, died.
+His mother died in 2022.

+Dear died at the United States Medical Center for Federal Prisoners facility in Springfield, Missouri while in police custody at the age of 67 on November 22, 2025, although his passing was not announced until 3 days later.
+His death came just five days before the tenth anniversary of the shooting.
+On December 4, 2025, it was revealed that his cause of death was congestive heart failure and "other related medical conditions", such as having too much liquid in his body and too little oxygen in his blood, according to the Federal Bureau of Prisons.

 Investigation

 Police said on November 29 that the warrants related to the case against Dear have been sealed because the investigation was active, and that consequently information about the timeline of events, the suspect's motive, and the weapon used would not be released "at this time."
 According to an unnamed senior law enforcement official, first quoted by NBC News, Dear gave a "rambling" interview after his arrest in which he said at one point, "No more baby parts"—a statement that has been seen as a reference to the Planned Parenthood 2015 undercover videos controversy.
 The unnamed official added that Dear "said a lot of things" in his police interview indicating that the shootings were "definitely politically motivated," and that in the interview Dear had expressed anti-abortion and anti-government views.
 Dear is also alleged to have made statements about President Barack Obama in the course of events, prompting the U.S. Secret Service to dispatch agents to evaluate the remarks and interview him.

 According to an official close to the investigation, Dear asked at least one person for directions to the Planned Parenthood facility before the shooting, which, according to NBC News offered "the clearest suggestion yet that he was targeting the reproductive health organization."